1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/README.md

 As a consequence of the academic nature of our little project and the before mentioned security considerations, we came up with a __*constraint list*__ which focused on the avoidance of additional bitcoin libraries.<br/>
 As per this list, we were allowed to use:<br/>
 - OpenSSL as the _only_ cryptography library (which we use everyday anyway)<br/>
-- standard tools available on most Linux systems
+- standard tools available on most Linux systems<br/>
 - as an additional constaint, private keys were _not_ supposed to ever reside on an online system, so we had two systems and their associated scripts in mind, one online sytem and one offline system.<br/>